breadboard-ai/breadboard/seeds/breadboard/docs/quick-start/README.md

 You can see the source code for this chapter here: [quick-start-5.js](./quick-start-5.js).

 ## Chapter 6: Boards with slots

+Including other boards is nifty, since it allows us to build modular boards.
+However, sometimes we wish could leave a place in the board where anyone could insert other boards.
+Programmers call it "dependency injection".

+In Breadboard, these places are called "slots", and there's a special node (helpfully called `slot`) that we can use to create slots.

+For instance, let's take our example from Chapter 5 and imagine that we showed the resulting board to our friend and they really liked the summarizer bit.
+Awesome!
+However, they are still playing with the different ways to get the news headlines and have a few different boards they'd like to use with this summarizer.

+In this case, what we need is a board with a slot: instead of including our friend's board like we did in a previous example, we need to leave room to insert any board -- so that our friend could experiemnt with all the cool news source-gathering boards that they're tinkering with.

 ## Chapter 7: Probes and continuous runs